Proposed change of Millais Secondary from a single sex girls' school to a co-educational school consultation

 The proposal

 The proposal is to change the status of the school from a single sex girls’ school to a co-educational school.
 At this stage, it is not intended to change the age range of the school which is currently 11-16.
-The earliest the first co-educational cohort could enter Year 7 would be from September 2026.
-Existing year groups of girls would continue to receive their education at the school until they leave at the age of 16.
+The first co-educational cohort is to enter Year 7 in September 2026.
+Existing year groups of girls will continue to receive their education at the school until they leave at the age of 16.

 Staffing